akufikri/akufikri/README.md

 ### 👨‍💻 About Me

-- 💻 I am a **Full-stack Web Developer** dedicated to building intuitive and dynamic web applications.
+- 💻 I am a **Full-stack Developer** dedicated to building intuitive and dynamic applications.
 - 🔭 I'm currently working on **a cool side project** to push my boundaries.
 - 🌱 I’m constantly looking for opportunities to **continue learning and contribute** as much as possible to the tech community.
 - ⚡ **Fun fact:** I love turning complex problems into elegant, simple code!